-If there were a bread and butter of interior design, it might be great room layouts.
-As one of the focal points of the home, great rooms are not only high-traffic areas but in an open concept floor plan, they set the scene for the rest of the space entirely.
+great rooms are not only high-traffic areas but in an open concept floor plan; they set the scene for the rest of the space entirely.

-Recently, we talked about why you shouldn't buy the furniture set, and we are big believers that mixed furniture is thoughtful furniture, but choosing layered pieces for a great room can be difficult.
+We are strong believers that mixed furniture is thoughtful furniture, but choosing layered pieces for a great room can be difficult.

 Although there are many ways to design and layout great rooms, there are a few things our design team always takes into consideration.
 In this post, we’re going to take you through the building blocks of some of our go-to, great room formulas.

 We love these layouts in particular because they work in so many different spaces of all shapes and sizes, and they’re pretty fool-proof.

 Something about these pieces working together elevates a space to make it feel intentionally designed, and you can replicate it in many variations.

 Typically, seating is the first selection we make when choosing great room furniture.
 There are times where a client will fall in love with a specific coffee table or rug first, but usually, we start with seating.
 When it comes to sofas, if we do two pieces, we typically do one with a heavy-weight base and one with a lighter-weight base, meaning one on legs, and one solid piece.

 Each home is different, but there are a few different layouts we tend to gravitate towards.
 We love these layouts in particular because they work in so many different spaces of all shapes and sizes, and they’re pretty fool-proof.
 Something about these pieces working together elevates a space to make it feel intentionally designed, and you can replicate it in many variations.

 No. 1: The Two Sofas, Two Chairs Layout